Wealth infrastructure for autonomous agents · Powered by Uniswap

 003 · Protocol Access

-84 typed, validated, safety-checked tools giving your agent comprehensive access to the full Uniswap protocol surface — across 11 chains, all major versions, with pre-flight simulation on every write.
+154 typed, validated tools covering the full Uniswap protocol surface.
+11 chains, all major versions, pre-flight simulation on writes.

 • Trading tools: quote, approve, swap, cross-chain execution